Common Name(s): Goncalo Alves, Tigerwood, Jobillo

 Grain/Texture: Grain can be straight, but is usually wavy or interlocked.
 Fine, uniform texture with good natural luster.

-Endgrain: Diffuse-porous; medium pores in no specific arrangement; solitary and radial multiples of 2-3; tyloses and other heartwood deposits common; growth rings indistinct; rays visible without lens; parenchyma vasicentric.
+Endgrain: Diffuse-porous; medium to large pores in no specific arrangement, few; solitary and radial multiples of 2-3; tyloses and other heartwood deposits common; growth rings indistinct; narrow rays visible without lens, normal spacing; parenchyma vasicentric.

 Rot Resistance: Goncalo Alves has excellent weathering properties, and is rated as very durable regarding decay resistance.